 The episode is not only a great homage to the thriller genre, but a truly intriguing story in itself, with each twist and turn having an equally shocking and hilarious follow up.
 Adding Troy and Abed’s school-wide blanket fort to a perfect crime thriller is something only Community could pull off, and it does so impeccably, resulting in one of the best, and most unique episodes of the show.

 Pillows and Blankets (Season 3, Episode 14):

-Community has explored the documentary format a few times over its run, with Intermediate Documentary Filmmaking (Season 2, Episode 16) and Documentary Filmmaking Redux (Season 3, Episode 8) both presented as Abed filming the students of Greendale in a mockumentary style.
-Pillows and Blankets however is presented as a full scale Ken Burns-esque documentary chronicling the events of the ‘war’ between Troy’s Blanket Town and Abed’s Pillowsburg.
+Community has explored the documentary format a few times over its run, with Intermediate Documentary Filmmaking (S2E16) and Documentary Filmmaking Redux (S3E8) both presented as Abed filming the students of Greendale in a mockumentary style.
+Pillows and Blankets, however, is presented as a full-scale Ken Burns-esque documentary chronicling the events of the ‘war’ between Troy’s Blanket Town and Abed’s Pillowsburg.

 As Troy and Abed lead their respective armies, the rest of the cast adapt to their new surroundings; Pearce turns himself into a pillow covered monster capable of taking on any of Chang’s security force (the Changlorius Basterd’s), Annie spends her time treating the ‘injured’, Britta does her best at photographing the horror of the pillow/blanket war, and Jeff plays both sides in order to keep anyone from doing any school work for as long as possible.